 In some cases, an individual may not be able to look after their property or their health.
 For these individuals, we can assist them in obtaining a court-appointed guardian.
 A guardian is under a duty to oversee the ward’s property and/or personal well-being.

-There are two types of guardians:
+There are three types of guardians:

 The Guardianship Process

 Although courts may differ, the following is generally the process for obtaining a guardianship: If it is determined that an individual is in need of a guardianship, then we will file a petition with the court, and a hearing date will be set.
 Prior to the hearing, the requisite notice requirements are fulfilled, and the court may appoint a guardian-ad-litem, court personnel, or another specialist to interview and investigate the matter.
 At the hearing, the court will listen to the evidence presented by our attorneys and others.
 Then, the court will make a decision.
 Possible outcomes include, but are not limited to, appointment of a limited guardian, appointment of a general guardian, or dismissal of the case.
 There is an appeal process.

 Moreover, if a guardianship is no longer needed, a restoration hearing may be warranted.
 This occurs when the individual is no longer incompetent and can handle their own affairs.
 Our Mooresville guardianship lawyers can advise and assist you in regaining control over your property and personal affairs.

 Guardianship is the most severe form of judicial intervention under civil law, excepting only involuntary commitment.
 Due to the drastic nature of guardianship, our firm takes very seriously the need for dedicated, caring advocacy in the establishment and administration of guardianships or conservatorships.

 The Law Office of Natalie J. Miller handles all types of guardianship matters, including the following:

 - When a person's diminished capacity requires formal court guardianship, we can counsel the family about the legal issues involved and start the guardianship process to determine the need for a guardian and get one appointed.